-The fuels marketing segment includes our bunkering operations at our St. Eustatius and Texas City terminals, as well as certain of our blending operations.
+The fuels marketing segment includes our bunkering operations in the Gulf Coast, as well as certain of our blending operations associated with our Central East System.
 The results of operations for the fuels marketing segment depend largely on the margin between our cost and the sales prices of the products we market.
 Therefore, the results of operations for this segment are more sensitive to changes in commodity prices compared to the operations of the pipeline and storage segments.

-Customers for our bunker fuel sales are mainly ship owners, including cruise line companies.
+Customers for our bunker fuel sales are mainly ship owners, including cruise line companies, which collectively accounted for approximately 25% of the total revenues of the segment for the year ended December 31, 2019.
 In the sale of bunker fuel, we compete with ports offering bunker fuels that are along the route of travel of the vessel.
-No customer accounted for a significant portion of the total revenues of the fuels marketing segment for the year ended December 31, 2018.